Faith on account of empirical evidence is knowledge but

 the Directory of Discarded Ideas is that the earth would be

-course, one can have different opinions on what empirical
+Of course, people may have different opinions on what exactly is empirical

-evidence is exactly, and what we believe or 'know' to be
+evidence, and what they believe or 'know' to be indubitable, empirical

-indubitable, empirical evidence today might not be accepted as
+evidence today might not be accepted as such tomorrow

-yesterday).
-The disagreement between those who trust the scientific
+The disagreement between those who trust the scientific account (even if

 quasi-event, that something has been written down in age-old documents